Ozoda-dev-dat/tg_bot_brando/replit.md

 - 2025-11-25: Updated console startup message to "Brando Bot - Started with NeonDB 2025"
 - 2025-11-25: Converted entire bot interface to Uzbek language
 - 2025-11-25: Added GPS tracking feature - "Yo'ldaman" button now auto-requests and saves master GPS location
+- 2025-11-25: Imported and configured bot to run in Replit environment with PostgreSQL database
+- 2025-11-25: Added admin functionality - /addmaster command to create new masters/workers with proper authentication